-If the Husky and Pomeranian are raised together from being puppies then it’s possible for them to get along.
-However, in practically all other instances, these two dogs likely wouldn’t get along.
+When Huskies and Pomeranians are raised together from being puppies, it’s easy for them to get along.
+However, in most other instances, these two dogs likely wouldn’t get along.

 That’s an extremely brief overview, everything will be made clearer below.

 Can a Husky Get on Well With a Pomeranian?

 Let’s look at the two different scenarios of when a husky will and won’t get along well with a Pomeranian.

 When a husky and a Pomeranian could get along

-If you were to get both a husky and a Pomeranian at the same time as puppies, the chances of them developing a respectful bond for each other is likely. (never guaranteed, but likely)
+If you were to get both a husky and a Pomeranian at the same time as puppies, the chance of them developing a respectful bond for each other is very high. (never guaranteed, but likely)

 - Even though the husky would dramatically outgrow the Pomi within months, they still would have had plenty of time around each other when they were both small and treated equally.
 And that’s fundamental for the husky to view the Pomi as equal in the pack hierarchy.